systemd/systemd/doc/ENVIRONMENT.md

   useful for debugging, in order to test generators and other code against specific kernel command lines.

+* `$SYSTEMD_EMOJI=0` — if set, tools such as "systemd-analyze security" will not output graphical smiley emojis, but ASCII alternatives instead.
+Note that this only controls use of Unicode emoji glyphs, and has no effect on other Unicode glyphs.

 systemctl:

 * `$SYSTEMCTL_FORCE_BUS=1` — if set, do not connect to PID1's private D-Bus